 Each semester or term, students will be provided information regarding registration and course offerings for the upcoming semester or term.
-Students register through the online student portal (link at the top right corner on the Seminary’s website), using the passcode provided when they were admitted.
-(Students who have forgotten their passcode should contact the IT Department.)
-Students on academic probation or who have unpaid bills may find their access blocked.
+Students register through the online student portal (link at the top right corner on the Seminary’s website), where they log in using the passcode provided when they were admitted.
+Students on academic probation or who have unpaid bills may find their access blocked and may need to fill out a paper registration form.

-Students cannot register for directed study, independent study, or cross-registration courses through the portal, but must submit the appropriate paper form to the Registrar’s office (available as PDF files through the “Resources/Student Documents” link on the Seminary website).
+Students cannot register for directed study, independent study, or cross-registration courses through the portal, but must submit the appropriate paper form to the Registrar’s office (available as PDF files through the “Resources” link on the Seminary website).

-The Seminary may occasionally find it necessary to cancel courses due to low enrollment.
-Students who register during the open online registration period are less likely to find their courses canceled.
-Students whose courses are canceled will be allowed to change their registration without charge.
+The Seminary may occasionally find it necessary to cancel courses.
+Students whose courses are canceled will be allowed to change their registration after drop/add day without penalty.

 The Seminary seeks to provide students with the information and advising necessary for them to complete their studies successfully and in a timely manner.
 However, Erskine Seminary is a graduate school and students are expected to take responsibility for themselves and their learning.
 Students are therefore responsible for familiarizing themselves with curricular requirements, academic policies, and various resources (course schedules, academic worksheets, support, etc.) and for making wise decisions about their course of study.
 In particular, students should note the following: